“A splendid 17th-century Indo-Portuguese casa palacio and cosy village annexe, in a charming north village, off the tourist trail”

 - Set in lush gardens on a quiet back road, it’s a world away from the beach-crowd touts and tourists

-- It’s more home than hotel and its laid-back nature engenders a house-party atmosphere where you can kick back and enjoy good, home-cooked meals (at reasonable prices)
+- It’s more home than hotel and its laid-back nature engenders a house-party atmosphere - kick back and enjoy good, home-cooked meals (at reasonable prices)

-- Some of the fittings may look a little dated, but the building’s heritage status makes it difficult to go too slick or modern
+- Some of the areas may look a little tired, but the building’s heritage status makes it difficult to go too slick or modern

 - You'll need a car to reach the beaches and nightlife, if that’s what you want